-NACS is an international trade association representing the convenience store industry with more than 2,200 retail and 1,600 supplier companies as members, the majority of whom are based in the United States.
+NACS is an international trade association representing the convenience store industry with more than 2,500 retail and 1,600 supplier companies as members, the majority of whom are based in the United States.
 SIGMA represents a diverse membership of approximately 260 independent chain retailers and marketers of motor fuel.

-In 2016, the fuel wholesaling and convenience industry employed more than 2.3 million workers and generated \$549.9 billion in total sales, representing approximately 3 percent of U.S. Gross Domestic Product.
-Of those sales, approximately \$317 billion came from fuel sales alone.
+In 2017, the fuel wholesaling and convenience industry employed approximately 2.5 million workers and generated \$601.1 billion in total sales, representing approximately 3 percent of U.S. Gross Domestic Product.
+Of those sales, approximately \$364 billion came from fuel sales alone.
 Because of the number of fuel and other transactions in which the industry engages, fuel retailers and marketers handle approximately one of every 30 dollars spent in the United States.
 Fuel retailers serve about 160 million people per day-around half of the U.S. population-and the industry processes over 73 billion payment transactions per year.
 Nevertheless, the convenience store and fuel retail industry is truly an industry of small businesses.
-Approximately 63 percent of convenience store owners operate a single store, and approximately 75 percent of NACS' membership is composed of companies that operate ten stores or fewer.
+Approximately 63 percent of convenience store owners operate a single store, and almost 80 percent of NACS' membership is composed of companies that operate ten stores or fewer.